dewolfe001/card2website/README.md

 This is an early scaffold; more features will be implemented following the PRD.
 The prototype now includes experimental domain suggestions and Namecheap integration for registration.

+## Billing
+The app integrates with Stripe for recurring subscriptions.
+Set `STRIPE_SECRET_KEY` and `STRIPE_PRICE_ID` in your `.env` file.
+After registering and logging in, users can start a subscription and manage billing through the Stripe customer portal.
+Webhook events update the `billing_subscriptions` table.